HL7/davinci-ecdx/input/pagecontent/direct-query.md

 <div class="bg-success" markdown="1">
 - The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for FHIR RESTful query response data.
 If the signatures are required *all* search query response data will be signed by the sending organization.
-- The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.
+- The Data Consumer/Requester follows the documentation on the [Signatures] page for validating signatures.
   - If the signatures fail verification, the Data Consumer/Requester notifies the Data Source that the signature is bad or absent.
-Currently there is no standard way to communicate this, and it needs to be done “out of band”.
+Currently, there is no standard way to communicate this, and it needs to be done “out of band”.
 </div><!-- new-content -->

 #### Data Source/Responder Requirements

 <div class="bg-success" markdown="1">
-- When an electronic or digital signature is required for a FHIR RESTful queries, the Data Source/Responder returns a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the signature signed by the organization that is responding the query.
+- When an electronic or digital signature is required for a FHIR RESTful queries, the Data Source/Responder returns a *signed FHIR search set Bundle* using the `Bundle.signature` element for the signature signed by the organization that is responding to the query.
-- The Data Source/Responder follows the documentation in the [Signatures] page for producing signatures.
+- The Data Source/Responder follows the documentation on the [Signatures] page for producing signatures.
 - As discussed in the [What is Signed] section, a signed search bundle could have entries within it that are individually signed as well.
-If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they can re-request the signed object using Task based request (see [Signatures for Task Based Requests]).
+If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the search set Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they can re-request the signed object using Task-based request (see [Signatures for Task Based Requests]).
 </div><!-- new-content -->

 <div markdown="1" class="bg-warning" id="read-warning">

 <span class="bg-success" markdown="1">When signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
-There is no CDex support for signatures on a FHIR RESTful read because it fetches a single instances of a resource instead of a Bundle. </span><!-- new-content --> If a read is attempted and a signature is required, the Data Source/Responder **SHALL** return a http `400 Bad Request` *and* an OperationOutcome describing the business rule error for any read transactions as shown in the following example:
+There is no CDex support for signatures on a FHIR RESTful read because it fetches a single instance of a resource instead of a Bundle. </span><!-- new-content --> If a read is attempted and a signature is required, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome describing the business rule error for any read transactions as shown in the following example:

   ~~~
   HTTP/1.1 400 Not Found